Our Services

 Helpful Resources

 Below, we explain in simple terms how large insulin spikes can trigger sudden mental fatigue, drawing on credible sources such as the National Institutes of Health (NIH) and the American Diabetes Association (ADA).
-We also share practical steps to smooth out your energy curve, and if you're experiencing concerning symptoms and want personalized guidance based on your specific situation, you can get a free assessment through Ubie's Medically approved LLM Symptom Checker Chat Bot.
+We also share practical steps to smooth out your energy curve, and if you're experiencing concerning symptoms and want personalized guidance, you can check your symptoms with a free AI-powered assessment to better understand what might be causing your post-meal fatigue.
 Always speak to a doctor about any worrying or life-threatening issues.

 Under normal conditions, insulin release and blood sugar levels stay in balance.
 But when the system overreacts, you can overshoot—leading to too much insulin relative to your blood sugar.